devsecfranklin/1337-Noms-The-Hacker-Cookbook/ENTREES/moonbas3_mississippi_pot_roast.md

 ## Ingredients

-- 3- to 4-pound boneless beef roast, your choice of cut, I use chuck.
+- 3 to 4 pound boneless beef roast, your choice of cut, I use chuck.
 - 1 stick (8 tbsp) unsalted butter
 - 1 package au jus gravy mix
 - 1 package dry ranch dressing mix, such as Hidden Valley
 - Pepperoncini peppers, number to your liking, and a little juice
-- Salt and freshly ground pepper, if desired (\~1 tbsp of each)
+- Salt and freshly ground pepper, if desired (about 1 tbsp of each)

 ## Directions